assix/Humanoid-Hand-Physical-AI/README.md

-# 🤖 Physical AI: Humanoid Hand RPS
+# 🤖 Physical AI: Humanoid Hand

 An interactive **Physical AI** (Embodied AI) project that bridges computer vision and robotic actuation.
 This system uses a Raspberry Pi 5 to process hand gestures in real-time and physically replicate them on a **5-DOF Metal Humanoid Hand** to play Rock-Paper-Scissors.